tocchan/guildhall/examples/d3d11/inputbuffers/README.md

 ======

 ## Overview
-Builds off of [d3d11/shader](../../d3d11/shader), and adds an examples for how a Shader is compiled from HLSL to ByteCode, and then farther compiled into a runnable Shader Program.
+Builds off of [d3d11/shader](../../d3d11/shader), and adds the ability to feed a shader with vertex data;

 This example goes over...
 - Creating a GPU Buffer.